thotro/arduino-dw1000/README.md

 Features and design intentions:
  * Fully encapsulated SPI communication with the chip
+ * Fully encapsulated interrupt handling by means of custom callback handlers (currently only for sent and received messages, error handling, etc. will shortly follow)
  * Simple device status querying
  * Simple and readable RX/TX/config API (docs will follow shortly)